urcomics/gennycon/README.txt

 Genny Con Website

 Lmk if the vibe is off.
-Don't think it's backward compatible.

 TODO:
-- mobile ver
+- media breakpoints
 - we don't need night mode right?